bencebeky/etudes/README.md

 ### Études, just like in music, are exercises for the sake of practice that might not even sound bad in the end.

-This repository contains the following files:
+This repository contains the following files and directories:

 - [COPYING](COPYING) GNU GENERAL PUBLIC LICENSE Version 3, 29 June 2007.
 - [loop.c](loop.c) A C program implementing two simple algorithms to check weather a linked list ends in a loop, together with functions for creating, printing, and freeing lists.